ridixcr/equalsverifier/_equalsverifier/faq.md

 <a id="howtobuild"></a>

 ### How do I build EqualsVerifier?
 First, check out the code.
-You can open the project in Eclipse, or you can run ANT directly.
-Note that Java 6 is required to compile the project, although the ANT script will generate Java 5 compatible JAR files.
+You can open the project in Eclipse or IntelliJ, or you can run Maven from the command-line.
+Note that Java 7 or higher is required to compile the project.

-<a id="eclipseresolvedeps"></a>

-### Why can't Eclipse resolve the dependencies?
-Until version 1.5, EqualsVerifier used [Apache Ivy](http://ant.apache.org/ivy/) to resolve all dependencies.
-If you want these older versions of EqualsVerifier to compile in Eclipse, you need to install the [IvyDE](http://ant.apache.org/ivy/ivyde/) plugin, which will take care of the dependencies for you.

 <a id="genericserrors"></a>